yologger/samples_ios/README.md

 # samples-ios
-A collection of samples for iOS
+A collection of personal samples for iOS